-We can't say more than that when CBD interacts with the ECS it can have a balancing effect on mind and body.
-Everyone responds differently to CBD and experiences different effects.
 We recommend giving it a try and see how it works for you!
+We see it as a way of incorporating more balance into your self-care routine.
 However, CBD is not a medicine and can not diagnose, treat or cure diseases.
 Always consult a doctor before starting a new dietary program.

 How to use CBD in your daily life

 The possibilities of how to take CBD are endless and nowadays the extract comes in various forms.
 CBD is extracted as an oil or powder and can be added to lotion, in capsules, gummies, sprays and various foods.

 The natural oil can be applied topically or ingested.
 It can also be inhaled by way of vaping or taken sublingually (placed under the tongue).

 Tinctures means something that includes an alcohol.
 A CBD tincture contain extracts of hemp combined with a mixture of alcohol, glycerin or cinnamon/peppermint oil.
 Compared to a CBD oil, tinctures contain a lower potency of CBD.
 However they have longer bioavailability (and thus, shelf time) than CBD oil because the alcohol acts as a preservative.